Tamralipta: Literary Sources

-In early Indian literary works, Tamralipta, with its other "dialectical variants," was mentioned.
-It was also mentioned by the Greek astronomer-geographer Ptolemy, the Roman author and philosopher Pliny, and the Chinese monk travellers Fa-hien, Hsuan-tsang, and Yi Jing.
+In early Indian literary works, Tamralipta, with its other "dialectical variants", was mentioned.
+It was also mentioned by the Greek astronomer-geographer Ptolemy, the Roman author and philosopher Pliny, and the Chinese monk travellers Faxian, Xuanzang, and Yijing.
 The Kurma-vibhaga segment of the Atharva-veda Parisista incorporates the primal testimony to Tamralipta in Indian literary sources.
-The Mahabharata distinguishes this ancient city from Suhma, but a later work, Dashakumaracharita, adds "Damalipta" within the Suhma Kingdom.
+The Mahabharata distinguishes this ancient city from Suhma, but a later work, Dashakumaracharita, adds "Damalipta" within the Suhma kingdom.
 It is said that Tamralipta was the capital of Suhma.
 In the Raghuvamsha, it is described as being located on the bank of the river Kapisa.
 The Kathsaritsagara observes Tamralipta as an important maritime port and trading center.
 Some Pali literature identifies it as "Tamalitti" or "Tamalitthi" and describes it as a port.
 Tamralipti is mentioned numerous times in the Arthasastra as an imperative center of maritime exchange.
 The Brihat-Samhita distinguishes "Tamraliptika" from "Gaudaka" and mentions the sailing of ships from Yavana to the port of "Damalipta".
 Ptolemy mentions "Tāmralipta" as a significant town and royal residence.
 Pliny denotes Tamralipti as 'Taluctae'.
 The earliest meticulous description of Tamralipta appears in Buddhist literature.
 In the early fifth century CE, the Chinese Buddhist monk Fa-Hien reported seeing twenty Buddhist monasteries in Tamralipta.
 Fa-Hien traces Tamralipta, as situated on the seaboard.
 Whereas Hiuen-Tsang describes that Tamralipta was situated on a creek relatively away from the main Bay of Bengal.
 According to Hiuen-Tsang, this port town spanned approximately 250 miles and served as the point of convergence of the land and sea trade routes.
 According to him, the main exports from Tamralipta port were indigo, silk, and copper.
 In c.
 675, the Chinese Buddhist monk YiJing reached the east coast of India.
 He spent five months in Tamralipti and learned Sanskrit.
 Yijing travelled up the Ganga from Tamralipti to the Buddhist monastery complex of Nalanda, which was the home of thirty-five hundred monks at that time.
 According to Mahavamsa, an epic history of Sri Lanka, it was the exit point for Ruler Vijaya's voyage to conquer Sri Lanka and the Buddhist mission propelled to Sri Lanka by the Mauryan emperor Ashoka.
 Tamralipta is mentioned in Dipavamsa as well.
 The Vanga is referred to as possessing the city of Tamralipta in one of the Jaina Upangas called Prajñāpanā.
-According to the Jaina texts, Tamralipta was the capital of the kingdom of Vanga.
+According to the Jain texts, Tamralipta was the capital of the kingdom of Vanga.
 Tamralipta is mentioned as one of the Jaina ascetic orders in the Jaina Kalpasūtra.